Migrate to Containers management interfaces

 - Built-in authorization for access to GCP Console projects and resources.

-Migrate for Anthos and GKE includes Custom Resource Definitions (CRDs) that enable you to easily create and manage migrations using an API automation solution or code.
+Migrate to Containers includes Custom Resource Definitions (CRDs) that enable you to easily create and manage migrations using an API automation solution or code.
 For example, you can use these CRDs to build your own automated tools.

-For more on the Migrate for Anthos and GKE CRDs, see APIs and reference.
+For more on the Migrate to Containers CRDs, see APIs and reference.